Home | Browse Topics | Government & legal system | Activism | Protests at sea

 [2018] NZDC 19100

-The judge granted them the discharge without conviction, on the basis of these factors:
+The judge granted them the discharge without conviction, based on these factors:

 • Neither of the two activists had a criminal record and were of “previous good character”.